The following professionals lent their expertise to this article:

 More Careers to Consider

 Neonatal Nurse Practitioner (NNP): Neonatal nurse practitioners are specialized nurse practitioners who work with newborn infants, either on their own, or alongside a physician.
-Neonatal nurse practitioners work in hospitals, especially in the NICU, as well as in doctor’s offices and other clinical settings specializing in infant care.
+They work in hospitals, especially in the NICU, as well as in doctor’s offices and other clinical settings specializing in infant care.

-Lactation Consultant: Lactation consultants help new parents who want to breastfeed their children.
-Lactation consultants monitor the impact on both parent and child of breastfeeding, and provide advice on latching, use of supplementary bottles, pumping, and more.
-Lactation consultants may work in hospitals, or visit patients at home.
+Lactation Consultant: Lactation consultants help new parents and guardians who want to breastfeed their children.
+They may work in hospitals, or visit patients at home.

 Toddlers and Preschoolers (Ages 1 to 5)